Field Sources for Generalized Ellis-Bronnikov Wormhole: Field Sources for GEB wormhole

 Finally, substituting $\phi(r)$ and $V(r)$, we find that the Lagrangian is given by

 Finally, from the equation $(r,r)$ we can solve for $\mathcal{L}_F$, since the electric field in terms of $\mathcal{L}_F$ is given in \eqref{E(r)}.
 By doing this, we get

 In Fig.\ref{L(r)ele} we have the plot of the Lagrangian $\mathcal{L}$ as a function of $r$.
 It is worth noting that, as usually happens in the electrical case, it is not possible to write $\mathcal{L}$ as an explicit function of $\mathcal{F}$, since $\mathcal{F}$ depends on a non-trivial form of $r$.
-In addition, it is possible to see that, as in the magnetic case, the Lagrangian tends to a constant for asymptotic values of $r$; However, for small values of $r$, $\mathcal{L}(r)$ diverges in the electric case, in contrast to the magnetic case, in which $\mathcal{L}(r)$ tends to a constant to $r \to 0$.
+In addition, it is possible to see that, as in the magnetic case, the Lagrangian tends to a constant for asymptotic values of $r$; For small values of $r$, $\mathcal{L}(r)$ tends to a constant to $r \to b_0$.

 Finally, the expression for the electric field is given by

 This electric field is obviously not Coulombian.
 On the limit $r \to \infty$